 With multispectral imaging, you can phenotype and quantify immune cells from images of FFPE tissue sections, maintaining tissue architecture, cellular spatial relationships and morphological context.
 This capability available on the Mantra 2™ provides spatial information, allowing for a better understanding of the role and types of immune cells within both the tumor and the tumor microenvironment so that new cancer immunotherapy treatments may be identified and researched.

 - Visualizes, analyzes, quantifies and phenotypes immune cells in situ in solid tissues

-- Ideal for getting started with multispectral imaging or for assay development to free up a higher throughput system such as the Vectra Polaris
+- Ideal for assay development, freeing up higher throughput systems, such as the Vectra Polaris

-- Intuitive workflow optimized for the research pathologist
+- Intuitive workflow that uses LED light source to maximize efficiency for the research pathologist

 - Compact system that fits on your benchtop

 - Eye-piece for easy visual checking of work as you go